The Art of Leadership: Serving Without Interference

 Comforting the least among us and surviving through the most trying of times are occasions for those who are better off to grow in greatness.
 Those who are suffering provide those more fortunate the precious opportunity to be generous and share what they have.

-63. Serve Without Interference
+63. Serving Without Interference

-Act without coercion;
+Act without pressure and control;

 serve without interference.